 To win a negligent security case, an experienced lawyer must prove that the establishment was negligent or did not behave in a way that a reasonable person would have behaved to prevent harm from befalling a guest.

 An attorney must prove the four elements of negligence:

 - The defendant had a duty to the plaintiff.

 - The defendant’s breach of duty caused the plaintiff to be injured.

 Negligence can be caused by action or inaction, like failure to monitor a security system.
-Gross negligence refers to an unreasonable action that causes injury (like drunk driving).
-Vicarious negligence, or imputed liability, refers to the attachment of liability to a person or entity for damages caused by another (like an employer being responsible for an employee’s negligence).
+Gross negligence refers to an unreasonable action that causes injury, like drunk driving.
+Vicarious negligence, or imputed liability, refers to the attachment of liability to a person or entity for damages caused by another, like when an employer is responsible for an employee’s negligence.
 In some negligent security cases, punitive damages may also be awarded to the plaintiff.

 While no amount of money can erase a violent crime, compensation can provide victims with a way forward.
 It is common for victims of violent crime to feel haunted by an attack for years or even the rest of their lives.
 Compensation can provide for medical care, counseling, lost time from work and future needs.
 These cases also provide an important motivation for property owners to be responsible and keep their properties safe.

 Alan C. Shafner, founder of Shafner Injury Law, has recovered millions of dollars for victims of negligent security.
 He has taken these cases to trial and won, including one landmark case involving an intoxicated guest who was severely injured after being evicted from a hotel.
 Mr. Shafner championed this case for more than a decade, filing multiple appeals until finally achieving success via the Colorado Supreme Court.
 He understands that property owners have a duty of care and can rightly be held accountable when their negligence has tragic results.
 He has compassion for victims and knows how to fight.